 Berlin is plagued by a child killer.
 The police try everything they can to catch the killer to no avail.
 The criminal underworld decides that the police crackdown is bad for business and that the only recourse is to catch the child killer themselves.
 They reason that the only logical solution is to have someone shadow every child.
 They call upon the Organization of Beggars for this purpose.
 A blind balloon seller eventually tracks the killer down as Franz Becker, recognizing him by the tune he whistles.
 Becker is then cornered and placed on trial by the criminal underworld.

-German director Fritz Lang is known in the genre for such sterling contributions to fantastic film as Siegfried (1924) and Metropolis (1927).
+German director Fritz Lang is known in the genre for such sterling contributions to fantastic film as Siegfried (1924) and Metropolis (1927) during the silent era.
 Outside the genre, Fritz Lang is mostly remembered for his spy and crime thrillers, such as the Dr Mabuse films, The Spiders (1919) and Spies (1927).
 Certainly, it is on the reputation of these, rather than the likes of Metropolis and Siegfried, that he later obtained work in Hollywood after fleeing Germany from the Nazis in the 1930s.
 M was Lang’s first sound film.

 Chief among Fritz Lang’s crime thrillers is M. Lang took as his inspiration the notorious Peter Kurten murders in Germany where he killed nine confirmed persons between 1913 and his arrest in 1929 (although there were a number of young girls killed, he also murdered adults and men).
 Lang’s wife Thea von Harbou had become fascinated by the case, corresponded with the investigating police and incorporated details into her script.